Imperal Docs

 @ext.secret declaration in manifest.

-Why it matters: Federal EXT-SECRETS-V1 contract — credentials must flow through platform-KMS encryption (@ext.secret + ctx.secrets.get()), never as plaintext from os.environ or Redis.
-Plain-storage paths cannot satisfy I-SECRETS-NEVER-LOGGED or I-SECRETS-USER-SCOPED.
+Why it matters: Credentials must flow through platform-managed encryption (@ext.secret + ctx.secrets.get()), never as plaintext from os.environ or Redis.
+Only the managed path keeps secrets out of logs and scoped to the individual user — plain-storage paths cannot offer those guarantees.

 Fix: